 At Key Stage 4 (Years 9, 10 and 11)

-Almost all pupils study a curriculum of academic GCSE subjects, including History and/or Geography.
+Almost all our pupils study a curriculum of academic GCSE subjects, including History and/or Geography.

 At Key Stage 5 (Years 12 and 13)

-Our A Level courses are challenging and exciting.
+Our A Level courses are challenging and exciting, and can lead onto fantastic university courses and careers.
 They are expertly crafted by our passionate teachers to allow students to flourish and develop their own interests.
-The teachers inspire through varied and engaging lessons and will go the extra mile in guiding students to reach their full potential.
+Our teachers inspire through varied and engaging lessons and will go the extra mile in guiding students to reach their full potential.